UBC-NLP/orca/README.md

 </p>

-<p> In this work, we introduce ORCA, a publicly available benchmark for Arabic language understanding evaluation.
+<p> In this work, we introduce **ORCA**, a publicly available benchmark for Arabic language understanding evaluation.
 ORCA is carefully constructed to cover diverse Arabic varieties and a wide range of challenging Arabic understanding tasks exploiting 60 different datasets across seven NLU task clusters.
 To measure current progress in Arabic NLU, we use ORCA to offer a comprehensive comparison between 18 multilingual and Arabic language models.</p>

+# ORCA Tasks

+Add table here
 # How to use

 ## Install Requirments